Kiss Chapped Lips Goodbye With This Two-Step Routine

 Around the Refinery29 office, there’s one name that seems to be on everyone’s lips these days: Dr. Shereene Idriss.
 The board-certified dermatologist is known for her refreshingly real, unfiltered skincare advice (given occasionally from her bed, earning her the online moniker “#PillowtalkDerm,”) which she channeled into a targeted, solutions-oriented product range.
 (Her Major Fade Hyper Serum is a fan-favorite for showing dark spots the door.)
 And just in time for the dog days of winter, she’s here to diagnose your dry, chapped lips and offer the ultimate salve.
 (I mean, solve.)

-Meet the Barrier Baste Lip Basting System, a two-step miracle routine for your lips.
+Meet the Dr. Idriss Barrier Baste Lip Basting Duo, a two-step miracle routine for your lips.
 The $44 duo consists of the Barrier Baste Lip Peel, a rinse-free exfoliating lip serum infused with glycerin and mandelic acid to slough off dead, crusty skin without compromising your lips’ barrier.
 (It’s for this reason that Dr. Idriss prefers a liquid peel over a physical scrub.)
-Rounding out the dynamic duo is the Barrier Baste Lip Baste Treatment Lip Balm, which locks in moisture and protects lips overnight thanks to ceramides, squalane, and shea butter.
+Rounding out the dynamic duo is the Barrier Baste Lip Baste, which locks in moisture and protects lips overnight thanks to ceramides, squalane, and shea butter.
 All in all, the concept is a bit like that scene in Ratatouille where Remy has his brother taste a piece of cheese, then a strawberry, and then combine them together for a mind-blowingly delicious result set to upbeat jazzy music.

 AdvertisementADVERTISEMENT